spacelover1/spacelover1.github.io/_posts/2021-04-05-everyday-feelings.md

 > All I need now is a job with a place to stay. -Jun 9

-> There qas this time when I needed more time, when time was flying and now here I am, wasting time! -Jun 9
+> There was this time when I needed more time, when time was flying and now here I am, wasting time! -Jun 9